gxite/pcn-acam/README.md

 *Note!
 The repository is a work in progress.
-Users to exercise their own discretion when attempting to use any part of the repository.*
+Users to exercise their own discretion when attempting to use any part of this repository.*

 # Introduction

-This repository contains scripts that are used on a research project titled *Measuring Physical Profile and Use of Park Connector Network with Deep Learning and Multi-Source Multi-Modal Data Analytics*, conducted at the National University of Singapore (NUS), Department of Architecture.

 The repository provides the scripts to:
 1. Extract gpx data from GoPro videos.